 Are you tired of being bombarded with all the newest information about what you should and shouldn’t eat?
 Are you confused about what healthy eating even means?
 Or are you simply saying, “I have three kids who all have different activities, drive-thru it is.”
-If you answered “yes” to any or all of these, you’re not alone, and please, let me say from the beginning, there is no judgment here.
+If you answered “yes” to any or all of these, you’re not alone.
 We’ve all been there, done that.
 But if you’re reading this, you must be at least a little interested in finding out what eating healthier could look like for you.
-That’s why I want to help cut through some of the noise and get you on your way to eating for wellness as quickly as possible.
-Your health and quality of life depend on it.
+That’s why I want to help cut through some of the noise and share some tips on how to make healthy eating part of your lifestyle as quickly and painlessly as possible.

 Please Note: As an Amazon Associate I earn from qualifying purchases made through some of the links included in this post.
 You can read my disclosure policy here.

-When I completely changed how I was eating a few years ago, my mom kept asking me, “What do you call your diet?”
+When I completely changed how I was eating, my mom kept asking me, “What do you call your diet?”
 My answer to her was always “It’s not a diet.
 It’s a lifestyle.”
 I just woke up one day, decided I didn’t like the way I had been feeling and that I wanted to do something about it.
 Up until then, I was fully addicted to caffeine, loved sugar and carbs and could easily down an entire bag of pita chips in one sitting if I was stressed.

-Having a child with multiple food allergies, I considered what I ate to be moderately healthy since I had learned to keep it fairly basic, cook most of our meals at home and do most of our shopping at the farmers market.
-But it wasn’t until I realized how dependent I was on the processed sugar and simple carbs in my diet and how little of anything green I was actually eating did I decide that I was going to try to do better for myself.
-So, I went cold turkey off caffeine, started drinking green smoothies in the morning (which I now can’t do without), learned what kale actually looked like and came to love (and how to pronounce) quinoa.
-By focusing primarily on what I ate, I started feeling better and, as an added bonus, dropped 35 pounds without counting a calorie.
+Having a child with multiple food allergies, I considered what I ate to be moderately healthy.
+I had learned to keep it fairly basic, cook most of our meals at home and do most of our shopping at the farmers market.
+It wasn’t until I realized how dependent I was on the sugar and simple carbs in my diet and how little of anything green I was actually eating that I decided I was going to try to do better for myself.
+I went cold turkey off caffeine, started drinking green smoothies in the morning, learned what kale actually looked like and came to love quinoa.
+By focusing primarily on what I ate, I started feeling better and, as a bonus, dropped 35 pounds without counting a calorie.

 Not Perfect, Just Real

-According to nutritionist Megan Lacoste from SL/M Nutrition Coaching, “Healthy depends on each person.
+According to nutritionist Megan Spencer from SL/M Nutrition Coaching, “Healthy depends on each person.
 But it’s important to focus on balance, flexibility, being kind to yourself if it doesn’t work out perfectly and also focusing on whole foods.”
 Whole foods are real food.
 Except for meat, poultry and seafood, they’re pretty much recognizable from what they would look like in nature.
-When we’re getting confused by health claims and reading labels, we really just need to remember that, at its core, eating for wellness is actually fairly simple.
+In fact, at its core, healthy eating is actually fairly simple.
 Focus on what you would find in nature, not on the inside aisles of the grocery store.
 While some whole foods are better for us than others, if you start there, you’re going to be on the right path.

 Even when it comes to whole foods, there are a number of different theories out there about what exactly we should be eating.
-I’ll be diving into the science behind many of the most popular ones in future articles, but the point here is to keep it basic.
-To that end, here are some of the top takeaways from Dr. Hyman.
+To keep it simple, here are some of the top takeaways from Dr. Hyman.

-- Grass-fed meat, organic poultry and wild caught seafood are “nutritionally superior” to their factory-farmed counterparts.
-They are eating what their bodies were designed to eat and therefore contain higher levels of nutrients and healthy fats than animals eating a diet that is foreign to them.
+This is compared to their factory-farmed counterparts.
+Grass-fed meat, organic poultry and wild caught seafood are eating what their bodies were designed to eat and therefore contain higher levels of nutrients and healthy fats than animals eating a diet that is foreign to them.
 According to Dr. Hyman, “Studies show that today’s chickens have fewer anti-inflammatory omega-3 fatty acids, more inflammatory omega-6 fatty acids, and substantially fewer vitamins and minerals.”
-While your local farmers market is always going to be your best bet for knowing how your meat and poultry are raised and where your seafood comes from, if you don’t have one nearby and don’t have a grocery store that you can rely on for this, Dr. Hyman provides a list of possible resources in his book.
+Your local farmers market is always going to be your best bet for knowing how your meat and poultry are raised and where your seafood comes from.
+But, if you don’t have one nearby and don’t have a grocery store that you can rely on for this, Dr. Hyman provides a list of possible resources in his book.
 You can also check out Root and Revel’s list of online resources for organic, sustainable and grass-fed meat delivery options.

 Getting Back in the Kitchen

-If we’re going to eat for wellness, there’s no way around it, we’ve got to get back in the kitchen.
+If we’re going to be eating healthy, there’s no way around it, we’ve got to get back in the kitchen.
 To paraphrase one of my favorite lines from a recorded talk given by wellness guru Kris Carr, it doesn’t matter whether it’s men or women, but somebody’s got to get back into the (expletive) kitchen!
 Exactly!
 Our kitchens are where the magic happens and where good health is cultivated.
-As nutritionist Megan Lacoste reminds us, “The best thing about cooking at home is that you have full control of the ingredients you’re using.
+As nutritionist Megan Spencer reminds us, “The best thing about cooking at home is that you have full control of the ingredients you’re using.
 Knowledge is power, and you have control over the decisions you make.”

 - Start with the basics.
 There’s no need to think you have to cook the fanciest and most difficult recipes you can find.
 Be realistic and master the basics first.